catrinehom/ContigExtractor/README.md

-# ContigIdentifyer
+# ContigExtractor

-ContigIdentifyer is a pipeline to find read ID's from Nanopore MinION sequencing matching an input database.
+ContigExtractor is a pipeline to find read ID's from Nanopore MinION sequencing matching an input database.

 ## Requirements